 water, as needed

-a handful fresh coriander leaves, chopped for garnish
+a handful fresh coriander leaves, finely chopped for garnish

-Heat oil in a large non-stick pan and add in cumin seeds.
-AS soon as they begin to sizzle, add in onion paste, and fry for 3-5 minutes on medium-high heat till it starts to brown a bit and give out oil along the sides.
+Heat oil in a large non-stick pan and add in cinnamon, cardamom and cumin seeds.
+As soon as they begin to sizzle, add in onion paste, and fry for 3-5 minutes on medium-high heat till it starts to brown a bit and give out oil along the sides.
 Add in ginger and garlic pastes and sauté for another minute or two till fragrant.